andreas-schoch/dominoscript/readme.md

 | 5 (TODO)   | Signed Number     | RawIncrement             |
 | 6 (TODO)   | String            | RawIncrement             |

-**Errors:**
-- If the address is out of bounds, an `InvalidAddressError` is thrown.
-- If the address references an empty cell there is no error.
-For "domino" type it pushes -1 and for all other types 0.
-- If the data ends abruptly, an `UnexpectedEndOfNumberError` is thrown.
-- If the data is too big to fit in the stack, a `FullStackError` is thrown.
-- If during parsing for "straigh line" directions the direction changes, an `UnexpectedChangeInDirectionError` is thrown.

 #### `SET`
 <img src="assets/horizontal/6-1.png" alt="Domino" width="128">